-You can use personal access tokens to authenticate and access Databricks REST APIs.
+To authenticate and access Databricks REST APIs, you use personal access tokens.
 Tokens are similar to passwords; you should treat them with care.
 Tokens expire and can be revoked.

-This section describes how to generate personal access tokens using the Access Tokens tab in your user settings.
-You can also generate and revoke access tokens using the Token API.
+This section describes how to generate a personal access token in the Azure Databricks UI.
+You can also generate and revoke tokens using the Token API.

-Click the user profile icon in the upper right corner of your Databricks workspace.
+Click the user profile icon in the upper right corner of your Azure Databricks workspace.